 Who we are

-Australian Hearing (AH) is a leading hearing specialist and the largest provider of Government funded hearing services in Australia with a reputation for innovation and world-leading practices.
+Australian Hearing (AH) is one of the leading hearing specialists and the largest provider of Government funded hearing services in Australia with a reputation for innovation and world-leading practices.

 AH is dedicated to helping people manage their hearing impairment so they have a better quality of life.
 We provide a full range of subsidised hearing care for eligible people, including children and young adults up to the age of 26, pensioners, concession card holders and most veterans and defence personnel.

-These services are provided under the Australian Government Hearing Services Program administered by the Department of Health through the Office of Hearing Services (OHS) and include assessing hearing, fitting hearing devices and providing counselling and rehabilitation programs.
+These services are provided under the Australian Government Hearing Services Program administered by the Department of Health, and include assessing hearing, fitting hearing devices and providing counselling and rehabilitation programs.

 We also provide Outreach services to Aboriginal and Torres Strait Islander communities under the Australian Hearing Specialist Program for Indigenous Australians (AHSPIA).